rubrikinc/terraform-provider-polaris/docs/resources/aws_exocompute.md

     creates an RSC managed host configuration.
 Use the `subnet` block when pod subnets are needed.
 The `cluster_security_group_id` and
     `node_security_group_id` fields can be used to create an Exocompute configuration where the customer manage the security groups.
+The `cluster_access` field can be used to configure private EKS cluster access.
  2. Using the `account_id` and `region` fields creates a customer managed host configuration.
 Note, the `polaris_aws_exocompute_cluster_attachment` resource must be used to attach an AWS EKS cluster to the Exocompute